Free energy and metastable states in the square-lattice $J_1$-$J_2$ Ising model: Abstract

-\section{Abstract}
+\section{{Abstract}}

-We calculate the (restricted) free energy as a function of polarization for the square-lattice $J_1$-$J_2$ Ising model using the Random local field approximation (RLFA) and Monte Carlo (MC) simulations.
-Here we consider mainly coupling constants in the range $0 < J_2 < 1/2$ at $J_1 = - 1$, for which the ground state is ferromagnetic (or N{\'e}el antiferromagnetic when $J_1 = 1$).
-Within RLFA, a metastable state with zero polarization is present in the ordered phase, which was recently discussed by V.A.
-Abalmasov and B.E.
-Vugmeister, \href{https://doi.org/10.1103/PhysRevE.107.034124}{Phys.
-Rev. E 107, 034124 (2023)}.
-In addition, the free energy calculated within RLFA indicates a geometric slab-droplet phase transition at low temperature, which cannot be detected in the mean field approximation.
-In turn, exact calculations of the free energy for the sample size $L = 6$ and MC simulations for $L = 10$ reveal metastable states with a wide range of polarization values in the ordered phase, the origin of which we discuss.
-The calculations also reveal additional slab-droplet transitions (at $J_2 > 0.25$).
-These findings enrich our knowledge of the $J_1$-$J_2$ Ising model and the RLFA as a useful theoretical tool to study phase transitions in spin systems.
+\boldmath\textbf{Free energy as a function of polarization is calculated for the square-lattice $J_1$-$J_2$ Ising model for $J_2 < |J_1|/2$ using the random local field approximation (RLFA) and Monte Carlo (MC) simulations.
+Within RLFA, it reveals a metastable state with zero polarization in the ordered phase.
+In addition, the Landau free energy calculated within RLFA indicates a geometric slab-droplet phase transition at low temperature, which cannot be predicted by the mean field approximation.
+In turn, restricted free energy calculations for finite-size samples, exact and using MC simulations, reveal metastable states with a wide range of polarization values, but with only two domains.
+Taking into account the dependence of the restricted free energy on the nearest-neighbor correlations allows us to identify several more metastable states.
+The calculations also reveal additional slab-droplet transitions at $J_2 > |J_1|/4$.
+These findings enrich our knowledge of the $J_1$-$J_2$ Ising model and the RLFA as a useful theoretical tool to study phase transitions in spin systems. }